rdkcentral/firebolt-certification-suite/cypress/plugins/testDataProcessor.md

 response: {"value": "monospaced_sanserif"}
 ```

-### > fetchAndParseDataFromJSON
+### > fetchAndParseDataFromJson
-Function used to fetch the data from the file and parse the data based on passed key.
+fetchAndParseDataFromJson will read the data and parse the data based on the passed key.

 ##### Params:
 | Param | Definition|